ESIG - header certified

 8. Can the same Microsoft 365 user be a CodeTwo Admin Panel admin for multiple organizations?

-No, a single Microsoft 365 (Office 365) user account can be an admin (or an owner) for a single organization in CodeTwo Admin Panel.
-Refer to this article to learn about all the conditions that need to be met in order to invite a user to join your organization as a CodeTwo Admin Panel admin.
+No, a single Microsoft 365 (Office 365) user account can be an Admin Panel admin (or Owner) for a single organization in CodeTwo Admin Panel.
+See this article to learn how to invite admins.

 9. Are my emails stored anywhere after they are processed by the program?